Overview of Content Items

 Explore content items, how they work, and best practices.

-If a content type is a cookie cutter, a content item is each individual cookie 🍪
+If a content type is a cookie cutter, a content item is an individual cookie ๐ช

 Content Item Example: Blog Post